OxyTurbine development department

 – Coarse bubble differs are much less efficient – expect to use twice the energy of fine pore diffuser, but in spite of this disadvantage, they are sometimes the best solution.
 Examples were coarse bubble diffuser may be the best choice are for aeration of viscous fluids such as found in aerobic digesters and MBRs operating at high MLSS (> 8,000 mg/L).
 In plants where it is not possible to dewater the aeration tanks, coarse bubble diffuser may be preferred.

-– Surface aerator are less efficient, but there are some applications where they are the best choice.
+– The surface aerator is less efficient, but there are some applications where they are the best choice.

 – Select aeration equipment not just by energy efficiency, but also by maintainability, odor production, and heat loss.